Blackbeard's Tea Party: Reprobates & Leviathan!: 2015-2020

-Blackbeard's Tea Party released their third album Reprobates on 9th October 2015.
+Blackbeard's Tea Party released their third album Reprobates on 9 October 2015.
 The seven songs on the album were thematically linked - telling stories of nefarious, rebellious or villainous characters.
 The album was well received by fans and critics, and received radio play including on the BBC Radio 2 Folk Show.

 After touring the Reprobates album throughout 2015 and 2016, Blackbeard's Tea Party significantly beefed up their sound by introducing two full drum-kits (as opposed to hand-percussion) for the first time.
-This new sound was captured on the EP Leviathan!, released on 13th April 2018.
+This new sound was captured on the EP Leviathan!, released on 13 April 2018.
 The EP featured songs documenting the whaling industry.

 The introduction of two drum-kits was not well received by some folk music fans.
 After appearing at Towersey Festival for the second time in 2017, they were invited back to play the main stage 'finale' in 2018.
 Talking to the festival in 2017, Stuart discussed the band and their relationship with the wider folk scene, saying: "We have always been on the 'naughty step' of folk music."

-Line-up change and Kick the Curb: 2020-present
+Line-up changes, Kick the Curb and We Are People: 2020-present

 In March 2020, Tim Yates and Martin Coumbe left the band in amicable circumstances.
 They were replaced by Paddy Lester-Rourke on bass and Benjamin Trott on guitar.
-Throughout the COVID-19 pandemic the band collaborated virtually, writing new material which would eventually become the album Kick the Curb, released on 30th September 2022.
+Throughout the COVID-19 pandemic the band collaborated virtually, writing new material which would eventually become the album Kick the Curb, released on 30 September 2022.

 The album was warmly received by fans and critics, as were live appearances at festivals in the summer of 2022 including Gate to Southwell Festival and Folk on the Farm.
 The band experienced a successful headline tour in the autumn and winter of 2022 with many sell-out shows.
 At the end of 2022, Liam Hardy left the band (again, in amicable circumstances).

+In March 2024 the band announced their 7th album, We Are People, to be released in September 2024.